Problem Solving using the 5 Whys

 - Why did the creation phase miss a major use case?

-Answer: The original brainstorming sessions did not include employees whose expertise would have highlighted the use case.
+Answer: The original brainstorming sessions did not include employees from the department.

 - Why were key employees missing from the brainstorming sessions?

-Answer: The beginning brainstorming sessions is managed by a particular department.
+Answer: The brainstorming session was led by a particular department.
 In this case, additional departments were brought in later in the development process.

 - Why is this process managed by a particular department?